-Any complaints or concerns about the Relationships and Sex Education programme at Howe Green House School should be made to the class teacher in the first instance.
+Any complaints or concerns about the Relationships and Sex Education programme at Howe Green House School should be made to the class teacher or PSHE/RSE Coordinator in the first instance.
 Parents can choose to follow the Howe Green House School complaints procedure if they feel things are not resolved.